osexpert/GoreRemoting/README.md

 and send callbacks via a delegate argument (look in examples).

 ## Cancellation
-Support CancellationToken (via Grpc itself)
+Support CancellationToken (via Grpc itself).
+CancellationToken argument in proxy method is automatically picked up and used.
+If more than one CancellationToken argument, will get runtime exception.

 ## IAsyncEnumerable
 Does not support IAsyncEnumerable as result.